 river1

-The geophysical contrast between targets such as localised rises in bedrock, lenses of coarse cobbles / gravel or infilled alluvial channels can be mapped very rapidly with no disturbance to the surface.
+The geophysical contrast between targets such as localised rises in bedrock, lenses of coarse cobbles/gravel or infilled alluvial channels can be mapped rapidly with no surface disturbance.

 river2

-A river crossing can take between half a day and two days to carry out depending on logistics.
-The results are presented as scale geological sections and can overcome limitations often encountered in conventional ground investigations such as interpolation between boreholes on the river banks and false impressions of bedrock when large boulders are encountered.
+A river crossing can take between half a day and two days to carry out, depending on logistics.
+The results are presented as scale geological sections.
+They can overcome limitations often encountered in conventional ground investigations, such as interpolation between boreholes on the river banks and false impressions of bedrock when large boulders are encountered.

 river3